-This study extends the original work undertaken by Bauer and others (2020) by implementing the 2017 FEMA Hazus methods on a countywide basis in order to estimate building loss and casualties from a catastrophic CSZ earthquake and tsunami.
-The approach used the best available information on the CSZ earthquake (Mw 9.0, Madin and Burns, 2013) and resultant XXL1 tsunami (Priest and others, 2013e), together with a detailed building database and a population model that accounts for both permanent and temporary residents (2 AM occupancy).
-While previous studies evaluated statewide casualty estimates for permanent residents (OSSPAC, 2013), our study significantly expands on this initial work by evaluating in more detail expected impacts that could occur throughout Clatsop County.
-In particular, the present study extends the population model to include new information that evaluates the temporary visitor population, types of housing that permanent and temporary residents occupy, and their relative distances to safety outside of the tsunami zone.
+This study extends the original work undertaken by Bauer and others (2020) and Allan and others (2020a,b) by implementing the 2017 FEMA Hazus methods on a countywide basis in order to estimate building loss and casualties from a catastrophic CSZ earthquake and tsunami.
+The approach used the best available information on the CSZ earthquake (Mw 9.0, Madin and Burns, 2013) and resultant M1, L1 and XXL1 tsunami (Priest and others, 2013e), together with a detailed building database and a population model that accounts for both permanent and temporary residents (2 AM occupancy).
+While previous studies evaluated statewide casualty estimates for permanent residents (OSSPAC, 2013), our study significantly expands on this initial work by evaluating in more detail expected impacts caused by three different tsunami inundation scenarios that could impact coastal Lincoln County.
+In particular, the present study extends the population model to include new information that evaluates the temporary visitor population, types of housing that permanent and temporary residents occupy and their relative distances to safety outside the tsunami zone.
 Such information is critically important because communities on the Oregon coast presently do not have adequate information on the likely socioeconomic effects of a CSZ earthquake and accompanying tsunami.
 Accordingly, it is hoped that the information presented in this report may be used to assist with community pre- and post-disaster planning, including addressing such needs as the development of tsunami evacuation wayfinding signage plans, mass-care planning, debris removal plans, and individual community tsunami evacuation facilities improvement plans9.

-Building damage: Our analyses reveal that the earthquake alone accounts for significant communitywide building losses that range from ~\$8 million in Arch Cape to \$459 million in Astoria (Table 3-4).
-These variations reflect differences in the type and age of building construction among the communities, the size of the community and density of buildings, and the number of buildings established in terrain that may be subject to landslides or be on liquefiable soils.
-Countywide losses in coastal Clatsop County caused by a CSZ earthquake are projected to reach ~\$1.8 billion.
+Building damage: Our analyses reveal that the earthquake alone accounts for significant communitywide building losses that range from a few tens of thousands at Tillicum Beach Campground to \$623 million in Newport (Table 3-4); an estimated \$396 million in damage is expected for Lincoln City.
+These variations reflect differences in the type and age of building construction among the communities, the size and purpose of the community and density of buildings (e.g., a state park versus a town), and the number of buildings established in terrain that may be subject to landslides or be on liquefiable soils.
+Countywide losses in coastal Lincoln County caused by a CSZ earthquake are projected to reach ~\$2.1 billion, most of which will occur in Newport, Lincoln City, Toledo, and areas outside of community boundaries ("other").

-Damage to buildings from the tsunami is expected to be catastrophic - the smallest amount of earthquake/tsunami destruction this analysis predicts is ~47% for the M1 scenario at Arch Cape to virtually 100% loss in the communities of Gearhart, Jeffers Garden, and Seaside in an XXL1 size event.
+Damage to buildings from the tsunami is expected to be catastrophic - the smallest amount of earthquake/tsunami destruction this analysis predicts is ~18% for the M1 scenario at Tillicum Beach campground increasing to >80% loss in the communities of Yachats, Waldport, Bayshore, Newport, and Gleneden Beach in an XXL1 size event; Beverly Beach State Park, South Beach State Park, Beachside and Tillicum campgrounds are effectively wiped out as well.
 Much of this destruction can be attributed to the prevalence of light-frame (mainly wood) construction, which is very vulnerable to tsunami damage.
-In addition, these communities are built on low-lying coastal plains or estuary deposits that are completely inundated in an XXL1 event.
-Combined earthquake and tsunami damage indicate that Clatsop County could experience ~\$3 billion in damage for an M1 scenario, \$3.9 billion for L1, and \$4.9 billion for an XXL1 size event.
-Note that these estimates exclude building content losses, such that the numbers may be viewed as minimum estimates.
+In addition, with the exception of Newport, most of these communities and campgrounds are built on lowlying coastal plains or estuary deposits that are completely inundated in an XXL1 event.

+Combined earthquake and tsunami damage indicate that Lincoln County could experience ~\$2.4 billion in damage for an M1 scenario, ~\$2.8 billion for L1, and \$3.5 billion for an XXL1 size event.
+Note that these estimates exclude building content losses, such that these estimates are minimum estimates.